DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/topology-views.md

 new configuration will be created - with a really unlucky timing, it could produce an error and crash the program.

-Topology configuration will ask hwloc to interpret its XML topology file and then cherry picks only NUMA nodes, their cores and PUs, compacting them into a briefer topology, with only index mappings of these objects.
+Topology configuration for NUMA topology will ask hwloc to interpret its XML topology file and then cherry picks only NUMA nodes, their cores and PUs, compacting them into a brief topology, with only index mappings of these objects.

-If this cannot be done, for whatever reason, the brief topology will be empty and visualisation will never show anything.
+If this cannot be done, for whatever reason, the brief topology will be empty and visualisation will not show anything.
 An error message will pop on the standard error output though.

 ### Updating a topology configuration